Guo Chongtao: Governance after Later Liang's destruction

 After Emperor Zhuangzong entered Daliang, he put Guo Chongtao temporarily in charge of the Office of the Chancellors, as the chancellor Doulu Ge was then still at Xingtang.
-After Doulu subsequently arrived, Emperor Zhuangzong gave Guo the chancellor designation of Shizhong (侍中) and also made him the military governor of Chengde — but kept him at the central government to continue to serve as chief of staff.
+After Doulu subsequently arrived, Emperor Zhuangzong gave Guo the chancellor designation of Shizhong (侍中) and also made him the military governor of Chengde—but kept him at the central government to continue to serve as chief of staff.
 It was said that Guo was, at that time, in charge of both governmental and military matters, and that he was faithful and diligent in offering opinions and recommendations on policy and personnel.
 Although Doulu was chancellor, Guo was effectively managing the entire government.
 It was at Guo's suggestion that Emperor Zhuangzong shortly after began to issue new commissions to the Later Liang military governors and prefects who had submitted to him.
-However, when Guo specifically picked out one of the Later Liang military governors, Wen Tao (溫韜), asking for Emperor Zhuangzong to punish Wen for having excavated and stolen from the imperial tombs of Tang Dynasty (as Later Tang was declaring itself an extension of Tang), Emperor Zhuangzong declined, citing the general pardon that he declared when he entered Daliang.
+However, when Guo specifically picked out one of the Later Liang military governors, Wen Tao (溫韜), asking for Emperor Zhuangzong to punish Wen for having excavated and stolen from the imperial tombs of the Tang dynasty (as Later Tang was declaring itself an extension of Tang), Emperor Zhuangzong declined, citing the general pardon that he declared when he entered Daliang.
 Also, when Gao Jixing the Later Liang military governor of Jingnan Circuit (荊南, headquartered in modern Jingzhou, Hubei) arrived to pay tribute to the emperor, Emperor Zhuangzong initially wanted to detain him, but Guo, citing the fact that detaining Gao might cause other military governors to fear for themselves, advocated releasing Gao back to his Jingnan post, and Emperor Zhuangzong agreed.
 Meanwhile, because the popular opinion at the time was that Guo, as a general who became a chancellor, was not sufficiently well-versed in Tang regulations, additional senior officers should be commissioned as chancellors to assist him.
 Guo thus recommended Zhao Guangyin and Wei Yue, who were then commissioned as chancellors.
 Meanwhile, Kong Qian, wanting to become the director of material pricing, suggested to Guo that Xingtang required a capable senior official to defend it and that Zhang Xian would be appropriate, but his plan was foiled when Guo, while recommending Zhang to become the defender of Xingtang, recommended that Doulu take over the director of material pricing office as an additional office.